Overholtk/reading-notes/day1-notes.md

 ### How do you stay in a growth mindset?

-  -Mindful thinking is essential to a growth mindset -Keep track of thoughts that put you in a fixed mindset -Analyze the source of those thoughts
+  - Mindful thinking is essential to a growth mindset
+  - Keep track of thoughts that put you in a fixed mindset
+  - Analyze the source of those thoughts

 [Home](README.md)